hagabooga/Lens/README.md

 A remake of the game `Lens` https://github.com/hagabooga/OurVeryCoolDatingSim.

-The game was made at a game jam but is incomplete.
+The orignal game was made at a game jam but is incomplete.
 This repo aims to complete the game using new technology and features.

 ### Built With